AmitJerochim/openapi-data/README.md

 [The code for the crawler is published in the linked repository.](https://gitlab.tubit.tu-berlin.de/amit88/swaggerhub-crawler)

-### Notice that the data in this repository is raw data which had only a first syntax validation.
+##### ~~Notice that the data in this repository is raw data which had only a first syntax validation.~~ The crawler make use of the swaggerhub own semantic validator.
+The collected data published in the latest commit in /apis directory is semantically validated.